Yosef-AlSabbah/Personal-Expense-Management-Application/README.md

 ## Best Practices and Highlights

-1. **Exception Handling**: The project implements comprehensive exception handling techniques to ensure reliability.
+1. **Exception Handling**: Comprehensive exception handling ensures system reliability.
-2. **Validation Techniques**: Strong validation is in place for inputs, ensuring data integrity and preventing vulnerabilities.
+2. **Input Validation**: Strong input validation prevents data issues and vulnerabilities.
-3. **High Security**: JWT authentication and secure database configurations enhance security.
+3. **High Security**: Secure JWT authentication and robust database configurations ensure data safety.
-4. **API Standards**: All responses follow a consistent and standardized format for better client integration.
+4. **API Consistency**: Standardized API responses for smooth client integration.
-5. **Documentation**: Includes `drf-spectacular` for easily navigating the API endpoints.
+5. **Comprehensive Documentation**: The `drf-spectacular` library auto-generates API documentation for easy reference.

 ---

 ## License

-This project is for educational purposes under the guidance of Instructor: Mohammed El-Agha and is not intended for commercial use.
+This project is for educational purposes under the guidance of Instructor [Mohammed El-Agha](https://github.com/MohammedElagha) and is not intended for commercial use.